Archive for the ‘Technology’ Category

 }

 I was asked if I thought the finally block in method2 would execute before the catch in method1?
-So I puzzle over that for a while, trying to determine how the stack would unroll, particularly in light of the finally block returning a value.
-I think my guess was pretty good.
+So I puzzle over that for a while,

 I went ahead and tested it to see what actually did happen, and it turns out that returning from a finally block as in this example generates a compiler warning, and gleefully prevents the catch block from even executing, resulting in the program printing out “method2”.
 If the return is removed from the finally block, finally still executes before the catch block, as expected so that it can clean up the local state of that stack frame, and the program prints out “method1”.

-Wordpress Two’s “Flash” System
+WordPress Two’s “Flash” System

 I installed wordpress 2 a few weeks ago, which doesn’t mean much in terms of reading this blog, but much in terms of administering it due to the majorly reworked back end.
 Anyways, to make a long story short, the admin site has this really great implementation of the “flash” (that is a highlighted element on a web-app page telling you something important/permanent has been executed, as in “your mail has been sent” or “changes saved”).